Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I'm not sure why you're having so much trouble with patterns wearing out, I use them dozens of times and they still work great, and I don't iron them before I put them away either!
 LOL I'm just too lazy for that.
 I've been using the same vest pattern for my husband's costumes for at least 7 years, which means I've probably made 40+ vests from it, and it still is just fine.
 LOL

 I do sewing for a lady who wants everything made off the same pattern, with variations.
-I pinned her pattern to a percale sheet (bought at Goodwill) and traced all the markings onto the fabric.
+I pinned her pattern to a percale sheet and traced all the markings onto the fabric.
 I've used this "pattern" for the past 6 years with no problems.
-The original pattern is still in good shape if any other adjustments need to be made.

 To save money on patterns for sewing your own clothes, you need to watch for sales in the fabric stores.
 I recently got McCall patterns for 99 cents each at JoAnn's Fabric.
 Some of those patterns sold for $17.95.